Pilot and Feasibility Grants 2021/2022

-Three to five awards will be made available for this competition.
+Three to four awards will be made available for this competition.

 This funding is not to be used as bridging or emergency funding, nor is it intended as funding for ongoing studies.